KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - forced symbols are always included;
 - additional symbols may be included by filter logic;
 - symbols without cached candles are excluded;
-- currently the filter keeps symbols whose recent normalized close-path is sufficiently different from both BTCUSDT and ETHUSDT.
+- currently the filter is driven by normalized close-path distance to BTCUSDT and ETHUSDT;
+- the final inclusion rule may be inverted temporarily by the “show similar” mode.

 The visible list is then maintained in the UI incrementally:
 - `AddSymbolToListBox(...)` inserts a symbol into the sorted list;